Medtronic says was victim of cyber attack, lost patient records

 He said medical device makers focus too much on complying with government regulations for securing patient information with data encryption, but they fail to properly monitor and secure internal networks to identify and stop hackers who get past traditional firewalls and anti-virus software.

-The Covidien deal, announced on June 15, would create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co (JNJ.N).
-[ID:nL2N0OW0MD]
+The Covidien deal, announced on June 15, would create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co.